How many Women’s Giving Fund grants will you make in 2022, and for how much?

 What elements are important in a project’s or program’s evaluation plans?

 Different types of projects and programs have different types of indicators available.
 Where quantitative data are reasonably available, the Women’s Giving Fund Grants Committee appreciates seeing data that help define the need being addressed in an application, and information about how the data will be followed and reported as the project or program is implemented.
 Qualitative information is also very helpful, both in establishing the need/opportunity and in reporting on results.

 What is the application and review timeline?

-Please see page two of the full Women’s Giving Fund Grant Guidelines for the complete application and review timeline for 2020.
-Briefly, applications are due by midnight on February 6; approximately six semifinalists will be selected by March 11, and will be visited in person by the committee in late March/early April; three finalists will be selected by April 16 and will participate in a question & answer session on June 8; the full Women’s Giving Fund membership will vote on the three finalists from June 6-22; and the 2020 grantee will be announced at a celebration event in July (exact date TBD).
+Please see the Women’s Giving Fund Grant Guidelines for the complete application and review timeline for 2022.
+Briefly, applications are due by midnight on March 31.
+In April; three finalists will be selected and will participate in 1) a video production of their proposed project or program, and 2) a question & answer session in June for the benefit of the Women’s Giving Fund membership.
+The full Women’s Giving Fund membership will vote on the three finalists in June.
+The 2022 grantee will be announced at a celebration event on July 6.

 What organizations/projects received the past Women’s Giving Fund Grants?

 How do I apply for the Women’s Giving Fund Grant?

 Before the March 31 deadline, visit the application portal at http://www.grantinterface.com/Process/Apply?urlkey=parkcitycf, create an account, complete and submit the Women’s Giving Fund Grant application form.

 What is the history of Park City Community Foundation and the Women’s Giving Fund?